shrmcl/dev-bootcamp/00_midterm_1/q10-css/question.md

 2. a.
 Compress image sizes & optimally size them to the maximum needed pixel size
 2. b.
 Use srcset to allow smaller screen to download a smaller version of the image (responsive images)

+### Feedback:
+Correct.
+There are more ways which you may explore.
+If you don't find please ask.